-After removing packaging, inspect the case for any shipping damage and ensure that all case inclusions, such as trims etc are accounted for.
+After removing packaging, inspect the case for any shipping damage and ensure that all case inclusions such as trims, etc., are accounted for.
 Immediately report any shipping damage to the carrier and inform Hussmann Customer Service of any short supplies.

-Where possible all packaging and shipping braces should be removed before cases are put into there approx final position.
+Where possible all packaging and shipping braces should be removed before cases are put into their approximate final position.

-Apparent loss or damage.
-If there is an obvious loss or damage it must be noted on the freight documentation receipt supplied by the Transport Company and notification to Hussmann or representative within seven (7) days of delivery.
-Concealed loss or damage After removing all packing etc confirm with the parts list, attached to case for any short supplied and or damaged trims, product fences etc. If required notify Hussmann or representative within seven (7) days of delivery.
+• Apparent loss or damage.
+If there is an obvious loss or damage it must be noted on the freight documentation receipt supplied by the Transport Company and notified to Hussmann or representative within seven (7) days of delivery. • Concealed loss or damage after removing all packing, etc., is to be confirm with the parts list attached to case for any short supplied and/or damaged trims, product fences, etc. If required, notify Hussmann or representative within seven (7) days of delivery.

-NOTE: Refer to product MSDS for all hazardous substances used during installation in relation to their application, PPE, first aid, disposal and emergency management.
-Refer page 33 For Risk Analysis.
-For MSDS sheet contact your Hussmann Representative
+NOTE: Refer to product MSDS for all hazardous substances used during installation in relation to their application, PPE, first aid, disposal, and emergency management.
+Refer to page 36 for risk analysis.
+For MSDS sheet contact your Hussmann Representative.

-CAUTION: Care must be taken to avoid damage to drainage outlets and electrical equipment mounted under or at the rear of cases
+CAUTION: Care must be taken to avoid damage to drainage outlets and electrical equipment mounted under or at the rear of cases.

-INSPECT UNDERSIDE BEFORE LIFTING WITH FORKLIFT.
+INSPECT CASE BEFORE LIFTING WITH FORKLIFT FOR LOCATION OF ELECTRICAL BOX AND DRAIN PIPE.